Jūra

 The Jūra is a river in Lithuania and a right tributary of the Nemunas (Neman).
-It mostly follows a meandering and natural course, although two concrete dams of hydroelectric power plants prevent paddling, as do dense vegetation in its upper reaches and large stones.
+It mostly follows a meandering and natural course, although two concrete dams of hydroelectric power plants prevent paddling, as do dense vegetation and large stones in its upper reaches.
+The Jūra is 177 km (110 mi) long.

 The river's name comes from the Lithuanian word jūra, which means "sea".
 Towns on the Jūra include Tauragė, Rietavas, Kvėdarna, and Pajūris.